 Security Bank and Springfield Business Journal are proud to sponsor the 15th annual Women of Influence.
 This program honors local women for their contributions to the Springfield area community.
 This year’s recipients are Dr. Clarice Ford, Rev. Margaret Ann Jessup, Aruna Mathur, Polly Poskin, and Angela Sowle.

-Dr. Clarice Ford currently serves as the interim vice chancellor for student affairs at the University of Illinois Springfield.
+Dr. Clarice Ford currently serves as the vice chancellor for student affairs at the University of Illinois Springfield.
 She has served in various leadership roles in student affairs since 2008.
 Her nominator described her as “a passionate advocate for all students, but especially for students who are first in their family to attend college, low income students and students from underrepresented groups such as African American and Hispanic students. “ She has implemented many innovative initiatives at UIS to enhance retention and degree completion for at-risk students, including a successful program for first generation college students called Necessary Steps.

 Rev. Margaret Ann Jessup is the associate pastor at Douglas Avenue Methodist Church and also the director of Wooden It Be Lovely, a social enterprise that she created to help single mothers.
 The women are provided with training and mentoring through a program where they refurbish and paint donated furniture that they then sell.
 This allows them to develop job skills that they can then use to provide for themselves and their children.